prowler-cloud/prowler/docs/tutorials/allowlist.md

                 Regions:
                   - "eu-west-1"
                   - "eu-south-2"        # Will ignore every resource in check ecs_task_definitions_no_environment_secrets except the ones in account 0123456789012 located in eu-south-2 or eu-west-1
+            "*":
+              Regions:
+                - "*"
+              Resources:
+                - "*"
+              Tags:
+                - "environment=dev"    # Will ignore every resource containing the tag 'environment=dev' in every account and region

         "123456789012":
           Checks: